UT-Austin bans TikTok access on campus networks - NewsBreak

 Several recent laws have targeted social media “censorship” and age-based social media bans.
 A North Texas lawmaker filed a bill proposing a social media ban for people under age 18.
 Last year, a different Texas law went into effect that prevented large social media companies from banning users’ posts based on political views.
 That law faced a federal appeal, but it was rejected.

 Outside Texas, several states have banned TikTok from government devices, including Wisconsin and North Carolina last week.
-President Joe Biden signed a limited ban in December for federal employees’ government-owned devices, NBC News reported .Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+President Joe Biden signed a limited ban in December for federal employees’ government-owned devices, NBC News reported.

 Comments / 0